Case Study — YieldSphere

 02

-Finance and Operations Have Different Granularity Needs
+Fund Accounting and Portfolio Management Have Different Granularity Needs

 03